zyonet/coding-notes/index.rst

 Welcome to My Coding Notes
 ==========================
-Testing the post-commit hook owho!
+Testing the post-commit hook owho ---------><

 This is a collection of *scattered pieces of coding notes* to serve as memos.
 I share them with the hope that they *might* help